 2. Delegate tasks and errands.
 Avoid taking all the responsibilities for yourself and delegate different tasks and errands to others if needed.
 Is gift-giving necessary or a wanted tradition?
 What are the ways to cut corners to decrease some stress and feel better?

 3. Be compassionate towards yourself and others.
 Remember that no family is perfect, so accepting if everything doesn’t go the way you imagined is a great approach for spending time together.
-Also, notice when you need to rest or take a break from the holiday hassles.
+Also, notice when you need to rest or take a break from the holiday hassle.

 4. Be mindful and tune in to your own feelings and needs.
 Your positive experience of the holiday season can be enhanced by self-validation and prioritizing fun and meaning in your behavior.